 Green Lake County Land Conservation Department has bid packets available for project designs produced by the LCD Office and cost-shared via the DATCP SWRM Program.
 Bids are solicited per LCC policy specified in the County’s Land and Water Resource Management Plan.

-Current projects open for bids: NO PROJECTS OPEN AT THIS TIME
+THERE ARE NO PROJECTS OPEN FOR BID AT THIS TIME

 No Till Drill